 How Joomla Helped me Build a Website for Writers, Readers and Publishers

-My first presentation was for the Joomlashack Conference, a three-day online event that took place in early November (2019).
+My first presentation was for the Joomlashack Conference, a three-day online event in early November 2019.

-It was on a topic close to my heart: how Joomla (an Open Source CMS platform) had helped me build the Tall And True website.
-And, as I often do with my writing (Repurposed Writing, August 2019), I repurposed a talk I'd given earlier in the year at JoomlaDay Australia.
+It was on a topic close to my heart: how the Joomla platform had helped me build the Tall And True website.
+And, as I often do with my writing (see the Repurposed Writing blog post), I repurposed a talk I'd given earlier in the year at JoomlaDay Australia.

-However, this time, instead of speaking in front of a live audience, it was a webinar event.
-The audience could hear me and see my slides, but I couldn't interact or improvise with them.
+However, this time, it was a webinar event instead of speaking in front of a live audience.
+So the audience could hear me and see my slides, but I couldn't interact or improvise with them.

-As a writer and editor, I'm forever pairing down and tightening up my writing.
-With a day to go until I delivered my presentation, I found myself adding verbiage to my slides.
+I'm forever pairing down and tightening up my writing as a writer and editor.
+And with a day to go until I delivered my presentation, I found myself adding verbiage to my slides.
 I also set up a live demonstration of Tall And True, hoping there would be post-talk questions in the webinar chat stream, such as: "What does it look like?" and "How does it work?"

 Thankfully, the webinar went well.
 There were no glitches with the technology, my presentation padded out to just over fifteen minutes, and I had a comfortable twenty minutes of answering questions and doing demonstrations.